-But that single sheet doesn’t have to be flat and boring.
+But that single sheet doesn't have to look flat and boring.
 Stainless steel backsplashes come in fun, patterned varieties, including options that look like subway tiles from the future.

 #9 Solid Brass Faucets

-Some faucets are made of plastic or a zinc alloy, which will begin to deteriorate once their A matte finish will better disguise water spots and fingerprints. plating wears away.
+Some faucets are made of plastic or a zinc alloy, which will begin to deteriorate once their wears away.
 Boo.

 The valve matters, too.
-Ceramic disc valves will last years without dripping, whereas cartridge valves have seals that can wear out, and ball valves have more components — providing a greater chance that something will break.
+Ceramic disc valves will last years without dripping.
+On the other hand, cartridge valves have seals that can wear out, and ball valves have more components — increasing the chance of breakage.